peperonie35/TTGO-T-MatchWatch/README.md

 a system that manages apps (app swipe and more)

-Bluetooth (I just have to make the phone app)
+Bluetooth (I have a working companion app, with some bugs, didn't published it yet, ask me if you want it)

 easy way to manage wifi for apps